alex-ozdemir/rust-class/plan.md

 level by exploring lifetimes.
 Roughly speaking this assignment will involve using data structures which hold references into other data structures, perhaps in pursuit of avoiding extra copies in performance-sensitive situations.

+This can actually be done as an expansion upon the last assignment, by trying to make a parser or AST processor that minimizes the number of copies that occur.
+The only problem with this approach is that it is a bit wild-west-y.
+The nature of lifetimes may shine more clearly through a more carefully constructed assignment.

 ### Week 6: Unsafe